Nicolas-Poggi/Project_THz_Classification/README.md

 ### Using Nicos Script (MAIN Method)

 ### Using Shashanks Script (OLD Method)

-Currently the Script is only set up for testing purposes (testing history capabilities of models).
-Parameters to be set are given the "main" method of the python script [[shashank_get_thz_result.py](https://github.com/Nicolas-Poggi/Project_THz_Classification/blob/main/scripts/main_scripts/shashank_get_thz_result.py)].

-Important parameters can be set as "Arguments" [EXCEPTION is the "should_test_history" Parameter].
-In order to run the classification normally you have to change the "should_test_history" Parameter to "False".
+Currently the script is only set up for testing purposes (testing history capabilities of models).
+In order to run the classification "normally" (i.e. without testing the history) you have to change the "should_test_history" Parameter to "False".

+Important parameters can be set in 2 different ways:
+1. In the main Method of the script [[shashank_get_thz_result.py](https://github.com/Nicolas-Poggi/Project_THz_Classification/blob/main/scripts/main_scripts/shashank_get_thz_result.py)]
+2. As "Arguments" when running the model from the Command Line [EXCEPTION is the "should_test_history" Parameter].
 <br><br>

 > model_name : "qwen" or "mistral"